nezed/webpack-split-chunks/README.md

-# chunk plugin for webpack
+# chunk webpack plugin

-Transfers modules from specified chunks into a target chunk.
+## What does it do?

-## What is that good for?
+This plugin is designed to do one thing: transfer all module that match a regular expression into a single target chunk.

-This may not sound like much, but coupled with other plugins–especially with the built-in `CommonsChunkPlugin`–it can do something quite useful.
+This may not sound like much, but coupled with other plugins–especially with the `CommonsChunkPlugin`–it can be very useful.

 ## Usage